Ramsay Hunt Syndrome Care in NYC | Norelle Health

 Diagnosis is usually based on the combination of facial weakness with the characteristic ear rash and pain.
 The examination assesses the degree of facial weakness, the eye's ability to close, and hearing and balance.

-Hearing tests may be used, and imaging is considered when the diagnosis is unclear or symptoms are atypical.
+Audiograms and vestibular testing, when needed, are arranged through referral, and imaging is considered when the diagnosis is unclear or symptoms are atypical.
 Recognizing the rash helps distinguish it from Bell's palsy.

 Facial Plastics and Reconstructive Surgery illustration